Skip to Main Content

 Primary presenters of conference presentations (both podium and poster) will receive an email with a discount code.

 Program Materials Deadline for podium presentations.
-(This is required in order to present for all pre-conference sessions, concurrent sessions, and mini concurrent sessions.
+This is required in order to present for all pre-conference sessions, concurrent sessions, and mini concurrent sessions.
 Program materials are submitted via the abstracts submission site (including permissions for logos/images).

-Poster presenters must upload a pdf of their poster by this date in order to be reviewed for NCPD credit and included in the poster judging process.
+Program Materials Deadline for poster presentations.
+Poster presenters must upload a PDF of their poster and appropriate permissions by this date in order to be reviewed for contact hours purposes and included in the poster judging process.
 Submit permissions for all images used on the poster.
+Posters without permissions cannot be included in the Poster Gallery.
+Instructions will be sent in mid-to-late July.

-All presenters (primary presenters and co-presenters) for all presentations must be registered by this date.
-This includes both podium and poster presenters: pre-conference sessions, concurrent sessions, mini concurrent sessions, and poster presentations.
+Early Bird Registration Deadline – Presenters Registration Deadline for all presenters (primary presenters and co-presenters) for pre-conference sessions, concurrent sessions, mini concurrent sessions, and poster presentations.